cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     To maintain compatibility across implementations while allowing implementors leeway for optimizations, this document does not require sqrt() to return a particular value.
-Instead, as explained in {{point-sign}}, any function that calls sqrt also specifies how to determine the correct result.
+Instead, as explained in {{point-sign}}, any function that calls sqrt also specifies how to determine the correct root.

     The preferred way of computing square roots is to fix a deterministic algorithm particular to F. We give several algorithms in {{appx-sqrt}}.